 Violinist William Shaub was appointed Concertmaster of the Knoxville Symphony Orchestra in May of 2017.
 Since his concerto debut with the Canton Symphony Orchestra at age 12 he has captivated audiences as a soloist, in recitals, and from the concertmaster chair.
 The winner of an inaugural Zarin Mehta Fellowship with the New York Philharmonic and a graduate of the Juilliard School, he has been described in the press as “a wonderful ambassador for music” and praised for his "unquestionable virtuosity" (Cleveland Classical).
 He made his recital debut in New York as one of ten "Exceptional Young Artists" at the 2013 Starling-DeLay Symposium at Juilliard.

 William Shaub's solo appearances include recent performances with the Knoxville Symphony Orchestra, the Canton Symphony Orchestra, the Suburban Symphony Orchestra, and in venues such as Carnegie Hall's Weill Hall, Severance Hall in Cleveland, and Sanders Theatre at Harvard.
-In addition to performing as substitute with the New York Philharmonic, he has served as guest leader of the City of Birmingham Symphony Orchestra (U.K.) and as concertmaster of the Spoleto Festival Orchestra, the Juilliard Orchestra, and Rice University's Shepherd School Symphony Orchestra while a student.
+In addition to performing as substitute with the New York Philharmonic, he has served as guest leader of the City of Birmingham Symphony Orchestra (U.K.) and as concertmaster of the Spoleto Festival Orchestra, the Music Academy of the West Festival Orchestra, the Juilliard Orchestra, and led the conductor-less Juilliard Chamber Orchestra while a student.

 Mr. Shaub's commitments to chamber music include performances at the Kneisel Hall Chamber Music Festival, the Breckenridge Music Festival, Canada's National Arts Centre, Da Camera of Houston, and Juilliard's Focus!
 Festival for contemporary music.
 As a fellow at the Music Academy of the West in Santa Barbara, he was featured in the Takács String Quartet Seminar and studied with the famed Takács Quartet.
 He has performed at the Chamber Music Society of Lincoln Center with members of the New York Philharmonic, and enjoys collaborations with artists such as Robert Levin, Jon Kimura Parker, Cho-Liang Lin, Desmond Hoebig, Ritchie Hawley, and Kevin Class.

-A recipient of the Louis Persinger Scholarship as a student at the Juilliard School, William Shaub studied with Cho-Liang Lin and Masao Kawasaki in Juilliard’s Accelerated Master’s Program, receiving the Bachelor's and Master's degrees in five years.
+A recipient of the Louis Persinger Scholarship as a student at the Juilliard School, William Shaub studied with Cho-Liang Lin and Masao Kawasaki at Juilliard, receiving the Bachelor's and Master's degrees in five years.
 He also studied with Emilio Llinas, Stephen Clapp, and chamber music with Sylvia Rosenberg.
-Prior to his appointment as concertmaster of the Knoxville Symphony Orchestra, he was a student in the coveted Artist Diploma program at Rice University as a Starling Foundation Scholarship recipient.
+Prior to his appointment as concertmaster of the Knoxville Symphony Orchestra, he was a student in the coveted Artist Diploma program at Rice University.
 His commitments to community service and outreach include organizing a ten-year series of benefit concerts for the United Nations’ Adopt-a-Minefield Campaign, through which more than 40 prosthetic limbs were purchased for landmine victims in Iraq and Afghanistan.
 He performs on a violin made by Jean-Baptiste Vuillaume, from 1865.